capucine19/todo-list/README.md

  to install the app :
 - download zip
 - change the information to connect the database in connect.php
-- create table with table.sql
+- run install.php
+- delete install.php
 and it's good

 ## fonction :